davegallant/site/content/post/replacing-docker-with-podman-on-macos.md

 Docker has been one of the larger influencers in the container world, helping to standardize the [OCI Image Format Specification](https://github.com/opencontainers/image-spec/blob/main/spec.md).
 For many developers, containers have become synonymous with terms like `docker` and `Dockerfile` (a file containing build instructions for a container image).
 Docker has certainly made it very convenient to build and run containers, but it is not the only solution for doing so.

+This post briefly describes my experience swapping out docker for podman on macOS.

 ### What is a container?